Louis I of Hungary: Expansion (1350–1358)

 According to Matteo Villani, Louis launched an expedition against the Golden Horde at the head of an army of 200,000 horsemen in April 1354.
 The young Tatar ruler, whom historian Iván Bertényi identified as Jani Beg, did not want to wage war against Hungary and agreed to sign a peace treaty.
 Although no other primary source mentioned that campaign and treaty, the Tatars made no plundering raids in Transylvania after 1354, which suggests that Villani's report is reliable.
-In the same year, Louis invaded Serbia, forcing Stefan Dušan to withdraw from the region along the river Sava.
-Under duress, Dušan initiated negotiations with the Holy See for acknowledgement of the popes' primacy.
+In the same year, Louis invaded Serbia, Stefan Dušan successfully repelled the invasion, preserving, or even extending his original borders in the north.
+Under pressure, Dušan initiated negotiations with the Holy See for acknowledgement of the popes' primacy.
+Peace with Dušan was concluded in May 1355.
 The following year, Louis sent reinforcements to Casimir III to fight against the Lithuanians, and Hungarian troops supported Albert II, Duke of Austria, against Zürich.
 The Venetian delegates offered Louis 6–7,000 golden ducats as a compensation for Dalmatia, but Louis refused to give up his plan to reconquer the province.
 He signed an alliance with Albert II of Austria and Nicolaus of Luxemburg, Patriarch of Aquileia, against Venice.
 Upon his order, Croatian lords besieged and captured Klis, a Dalmatian fortress that Stefan Dušan's sister, Jelena, had inherited from her husband, Mladen Šubić.

 In summer 1356, Louis invaded Venetian territories without a formal declaration of war.
 He laid siege to Treviso on 27 July.
 A local nobleman, Giuliano Baldachino, noticed that Louis sat alone while writing his letters on the banks of Sile River on each morning.
 Baldachino proposed the Venetians to assassinate him in exchange for 12,000 golden florins and Castelfranco Veneto, but they refused his offer because he did not share the details of his plans with them.
 Louis returned to Buda in the autumn, but his troops continued the siege.
 Pope Innocent VI urged the Venetians to make a peace with Hungary.
 The pope made Louis the "standard-bearer of the Church" and granted him a three-year tithe to fight against Francesco II Ordelaffi and other rebellious lords in the Papal States.
 Louis sent an army under Nicholas Lackfi's command to support the pope's troops in Italy.